pmoreirac/DSE/README.md

 * Tokens that appear in less than 8% of the corpus are removed
 * Tokens that appear in more than 50% of the corpus are removed

 Through this step, we are able to reduce ambiguity, due to the least frequent tokens contributing less to the model, and the most frequent diluting the document-specific terms.
-Additionally, this step greatly reduces the produced models size.
+Additionally, this step greatly reduces the produced model's size.

 Once the model has been fitted, a user provided query can serve as input.
 The query is pre-processed and matched with all of the documents present in the model.